You can display customisable text here

 How to contact the appropriate authority

-Should you wish to report a complaint or if you feel that MSG Broadcast ltd has not addressed your concern in a satisfactory manner, you may contact the information commissioners office.
+Should you wish to report a complaint or if you feel that the event platform has not addressed your concern in a satisfactory manner, you may contact the information commissioners office.

 What Is the General Data Protection Regulation (GDPR)?